Pmaneemay/Nutriminder/README.md

 ## 🌱 Environment Variables

-Both the backend (`backend/.env`) and frontend (`frontend/.env`) require configuration files based on the provided `.env.sample`.
+Both the backend (`backend/.env`) and frontend (`frontend/.env`) require configuration files based on the provided `.ENV_SAMPLE`.
 Ensure all API tokens, keys, and database credentials are properly filled in.

 ---